zewenn/learning/README.md

 ## [The `C` Course](./c/)

 > [!IMPORTANT]
-> This curse is incomplete and will recieve weekly updates.
+> This course is incomplete and will recieve weekly updates.

 Zero to Hero `C` curse for beginners: